|

 Arundel Castle Gardens

 Adjacent to the chapel, a white garden features snow-white lilies, Cosmos, and Iceberg roses.
+Outside the gardens, the magnificent Arundel Cathedral overlooks the grounds.

 This area was created in honor of Thomas Howard, the 14th Earl of Arundel.
 Its design was selected to represent a garden from the London residence of Arundel House.